 If Diagnostics Matter to You, You Matter to Health Decisions

 Health Decisions is committed to enabling diagnostics developers to bring new products to market with maximum quality, speed and efficiency.
 We have successfully executed studies of a variety of IVDs and LDTs, including studies that resulted in PMA approval, 510(k) clearance or dual 510(k)/CLIA waiver clearance.
 Large subject-based IVD studies are a particular strength.
 We have an extensive site network, effective relationships with appropriate IRBs and a feasibility process refined to support site selection in diagnostics studies.
 Health Decisions welcomes the opportunity to serve as an extension of your diagnostics development team.
 Learn more about Health Decisions’ capabilities in diagnostics studies from this fact sheet.
+Please also visit our diagnostics library.

 We understand the requirements and challenges of PMA, 510(k) and dual 510(k)/CLIA waiver studies